awslabs/aws-lambda-web-adapter/README.md

 ### Lambda functions packaged as Docker Images or OCI Images

 To use Lambda Adapter with docker images, package your web app (http api) in a Dockerfile, and add one line to copy Lambda Adapter binary to /opt/extensions inside your container.
-By default, Lambda Adapter assume the web app is listening on port 8080.
-If not, you can change this via [configuration](#Configurations).
+By default, Lambda Adapter assumes the web app is listening on port 8080.
+If not, you can specify the port via [configuration](#Configurations).

 ```dockerfile
 COPY --from=public.ecr.aws/awsguru/aws-lambda-adapter:0.2.0 /opt/extensions/lambda-adapter /opt/extensions/lambda-adapter